dpc-sdp/ripple/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For examples on how to use ripple, please refer to the [Documentation](https://dpc-sdp.github.io/sdp-docs/ripple/)_
+_For examples on how to use ripple in a nuxt application, please refer to the [Documentation](https://dpc-sdp.github.io/sdp-docs/ripple/)_

 <!-- CONTRIBUTING -->